 The Munchkin actors' antics on The Wizard of Oz were, frankly, bizarre.
-It's said they engaged in agressively drunken behavior, gambling, and group adult activites at the Culver Hotel where they were staying.
-The police were called several times, and one crew member referred to the group as "pimps, hookers, and gamblers."
+It's said they engaged in agressively drunken behavior, gambling, and group adult activities at the Culver Hotel where they were staying.
+Supposedly, one Munchkin actor even got stuck in a toilet bowl during a drunken lunch break and had to be rescued.
+The police were called several times to the hotel.

 During a take of the scene in which the Wicked Witch escapes Munchkinland in a plume of smoke, the pyrotechnics were accidentally set off too early and a trapdoor malfunctioned, causing actress Margaret Hamilton's broom, hat, and makeup to catch fire.
 Her face and hands were badly burned.
 Medics had to use alcohol to remove her toxic makeup, which was also extremely painful.

 After Ray Bolger insisted he would make a better Scarecrow, the part of the Tin Man was given to Buddy Ebsen.
 However, an allergic reaction to the aluminum powder in the silver-colored makeup forced him to be hospitalized in an oxygen tent.
-Apparently, no one told the cast why Ebsen left.
+Apparently, no one told the cast why Ebsen left the production.
 Due to the way studio contracts functioned at the time, Jack Haley was forced into the role.
 The production team switched makeup to an aluminum paste, but it caused an eye infection for Haley anyway.

 Interestingly, Buddy Ebsen's voice can still be heard in a few places in the soundtrack.